blukatdevelopment/UnchainedWorldsOld/core_rules.md

 - Disengage: Normally, an enemy may take an attack of opportunity when you leave their melee range.
 Disengaging prevents this.
 - Dodge: Attack rolls made against you are made with disadvantage if you can see the attacker.
 Dexterity saving throws are made with advantage.
 - Help: You can aid another creature in completing a task, giving them advantage with it.
 Or, you may distract an enemy you are within 5ft of, giving the first attack made against them advantage.
 - Hide: Provided you have entered a space that is obscured from sight, you may hide.
-The GM will likely ask for a stealth check made against passive nearby creature's perception.
+The keeper will likely ask for a stealth check made against passive nearby creature's perception.
 - Ready: You declare an action(and potentially movement) that you will use under a certain condition(such as if a creature turns hostile).
 If that condition is met, your readied action is triggered.
 If you prepare to cast a spell, it uses any relevant resources as if you had actually cast the spell, regardless of whether it was triggered.
 - Search: You seek to find something.
-Your GM will likely request an investigation or perception check.
+Your keeper will likely request an investigation or perception check.

 #### How to make attack rolls
 Roll a 1d20.
 If you're proficient with the weapon, add your proficiency bonus.
 Then, add the relevant ability modifier.
 As a general rule, melee and thrown attacks use strength, while ranged attacks use dexterity.
 A roll that meets or beats the AC of the target is a hit.
 If your d20 roll is 20, you have rolled a natural 20 and automatically hit.
 If your d20 roll is a 1, you roll a natural 1 and automatically miss.